 Growing Into Adults: 6–12 Months

-The first year of a cat's life is the most important because how you train it then will determine its lifelong behavior.
+The first year of a cat’s life is the most important because how you train it then will determine its lifelong behavior.
 The 6-12 months period is particularly challenging for cat owners because this is when the cat reaches sexual maturity.
-A huge factor that determines what happens during these six months is when the cat is spayed or neutered.
+A considerable factor determining what happens during these six months is when the cat is spayed or neutered.

-Some pet owners get their Ragdoll cats from breeders and have a contract that stipulates that they are obligated to neuter them.
+Some pet owners get their Ragdoll cats from breeders and have a contract stipulating that they are obligated to neuter them.
 In other cases, the breeder alters the cats before they get to their owners.
-This issue of when should Ragdolls be spayed is still heavily debated.
+This issue of when Ragdolls should be spayed is still heavily debated.

-For Ragdoll cats that are altered after the age of 6 months, the biggest moment in the 6-12 months time frame is the operation.
-It is a standard procedure, but it is still surgery, and taking care of the cat is definitely something that the owners will remember.
+For Ragdoll cats that are altered after the age of 6 months, the most significant moment in the 6-12 months time frame is the operation.
+It is a standard procedure, but it is still surgery, and taking care of the cat is something that the owners will remember.

-Since the procedure is much simpler for males, they recover quite quickly.
+Since the procedure is much more straightforward, males recover quickly.
 In only a few days, they will be back to normal.
-As for female cats, the spaying procedure is more complex and they need to be taken care of a while longer than males, but they bounce back quickly after as well.
+As for female cats, the spaying procedure is more complex, and they need to be taken care of a while longer than males, but they bounce back quickly after as well.

 Before they are altered, Ragdoll cats may display teenage behavior.
-For males, this can be particularly annoying because they mark their territory and the smell is extremely intense.
-Females may display in-heat behavior - they are extra loving and they suddenly get far more vocal than before.
+This can be particularly annoying for males because they mark their territory, and the smell is highly intense.
+In addition, females may display in-heat behavior – they are extra-loving and suddenly get far more vocal than before.

 After they are spayed or neutered, this behavior will stop.
 For males, however, in some cases, the marking continues for some time after they are neutered, which can be unpleasant to deal with.

-The most important aspect to keep in mind after altering a cat (male or female) is that following the procedure, the cat needs a new diet to prevent weight gain.
+The most crucial aspect to remember after altering a cat (male or female) is that following the procedure, the cat needs a new diet to prevent weight gain.
 This is particularly important for female cats that can gain a lot of weight if their diet is not changed to one for spayed cats.
-The veterinarian will insist on this and prescribe the ideal diet for the cat, but cat owners must keep in mind that the change in diet must be made from day 1 following the surgery.
+Of course, the veterinarian will insist on this and prescribe the ideal diet for the cat.
+Still, cat owners must remember that the diet change must be made from day 1 following the surgery.

 1-year Ragdoll size: Approximately 8-15 lbs (3.62874 - 6.804 kg)

-By one year, many average cat breeds have reached full maturity and size and will weigh somewhere between 8 and 15 pounds.
-Obviously, the range is much higher here because by this point the cat is fulfilling their breed standard and so smaller breeds will be closer to 8lb while larger cats may be around 15lb.
+By one year, many average cat breeds will have reached full maturity and size and weigh between 8 and 15 pounds.
+Obviously, the range is much higher here because the cat is fulfilling their breed standard by this point.
+So smaller breeds will be closer to 8lb while larger cats may be around 15lb.

 Ragdolls, however, are not fully grown by 1 year.
-They’ll still be in adulthood, and they’ll likely be a similar size to some other cat breeds.
+So they’ll still be in adulthood and likely be a similar size to some other cat breeds.

 Factors that Could Influence Size and Weight

-The size variation of Ragdoll cats that we have described above is only valid for healthy cats which receive a proper diet in the correct amount.
-Please note that overweight cats and those suffering from various illnesses may stray from these size ranges.
-In fact, here are only some of the factors that can influence the size and weight of a Ragdoll cat:
+The size variation of Ragdoll cats we described above is only valid for healthy cats who receive a proper diet in the correct amount.
+Please note that overweight cats and those suffering from various health conditions may stray from these size ranges.
+Here are only some of the factors that can influence the size and cat weight of a Ragdoll cat:

 Colostrum Intake

-If this is not compensated artificially, then the kittens’ development process could be affected.
-They can either get infectious diseases or they can develop nutrient deficiencies, which will lead to improper development.
+The kittens’ development process could be affected if this is not compensated artificially.
+They can get infectious diseases or develop nutrient deficiencies, leading to improper development.

 Correct Nutrient Intake

 Ragdolls have a dramatic growth spree, which needs to be supported by the correct intake of nutrients.
-This means that they have to eat the right food in the right quantities to have the basis for their development.
+This means they must eat the right food in the right quantities to have the basis for their development.

 A veterinarian will determine the best possible supplement options for the kitten.